Talk about being misunderstood…

 There are many reasons why we eat, such as pleasure, fuel, boredom, to bond and to celebrate.
 All of these are valid reasons.
 The point here is, I have heard way too many IIFYM followers say, “it allows me to be normal.”
 When you translate what they are getting at when they say ‘normal,’ it means, ‘I have finally found a diet that supports my love of junk foods, and I have found a way to justify it to myself.’

 Here are a couple more points on ‘normal’:

 - How does counting your food allow you to be normal?
 Why not just enjoy and be done with it?

-- If your competing and you have some ‘not so good choices’ are you really giving competing 100%?
+- If you’re competing and you have some ‘not so good choices’ are you giving competing 100%?
 Or are you using this to justify eating something out of ‘diet’?
-Did you really give it your best shot?
+Did you give it your best shot?

-Each year the standard of health declines, the average sperm count fell from 113 million per millilitre in 1940 to 66 million in 1990.
-In addition, the definition of a “normal” sperm count fell from 60 million per millilitre to 20 million in the same period.
+Each year the standard of health declines, the average sperm count fell from 113 million per milliliter in 1940 to 66 million in 1990.
+Also, the definition of a “normal” sperm count fell from 60 million per milliliter to 20 million in the same period.
 This is just one example.

 Each year the mean/average of lab testing standards drop… Why because the standard of health is dropping.
 So instead of saying “folks, this is not normal”, we change what normal is.

 Another example, constipation used to be considered (by US standards) if you did not go to the toilet once a day.
 Now it’s if you don’t go to the toilet once every two days….
 Why?
 Because there were too many people who aren’t NORMAL by the original definition.
 So let’s change what is ‘normal’ so we don’t offend anyone by telling them they are full of shit…. literally.

 We have rules you know…